-Is in his 38th year in professional baseball, 15th as a Major League coach and eighth as the Padres third base coach.
+• Is in his 39th year in professional baseball, 16th as a Major League coach and ninth as the Padres third base coach.

-Began the 1999 season as the Dodgers bullpen coach before he was reassigned to third base coach on 5/26...guided the Dodgers to a 47-41 record and third place finish in 1998 after taking over as manager on 6/21.
+• Began the 1999 season as the Dodgers bullpen coach before he was reassigned to third base coach on May 26.

-Member of Boston's American League Championship team in 1986, opening the season as the starting shortstop before spraining his right ankle in the second game of the season, 4/9 at Detroit.
+• Member of Boston's American League Championship team in 1986, opening the season as the starting shortstop before spraining his right ankle in the second game of the season on April 9 at Detroit.

 • Named to the Topps and Baseball America All-Rookie teams in 1980.